gbraad-pages/blog-content/done/0031-betamax-and-machinefile.md

 I will be working on a MicroVM apprach, so instead of full host emulation, instead `virtio-mmio` will be used.
 Solutions like cloud-hypervisor and krun already utilize this.
 Machinefile can already be utilized as a CLI tool for them, but ideally I want this to be part of Ducttape to prepare images, share and convert, and eventually run them on targets in a supported workflow.

-Even if you do not want to use Lima, ducttape and machinefile are still ideal tools for your automation; this can be seen from the [`Packer-machinefile` example](https://github.com/ducttape-infra/packer-machinefile/), the goal of ducttape is to augment your process.
+Even if you do not want to use Lima, ducttape and machinefile are still ideal tools for your automation; this can be seen from the [`Packer-machinefile` example](https://github.com/ducttape-infra/packer-machinefile/), the goal of ducttape is to augment your process, to stick them together but allow to be replaced or improved when needed.